wolfeidau/buildkite-serverless-agent/README.md

 To enable monitoring of the codebuild job which could run for a few minutes I am using AWS step functions, this workflow is illustrated in the following image.

 This workflow is triggered by the `agent` lambda which polls the job queue via the buildkite REST API.
-Once triggered the statemachine flags the job as in progress, streams logs to buildkite, and marks the job as complete once it is done.
+Once triggered the state machine flags the job as in progress, streams logs to buildkite, and marks the job as complete once it is done.

 There are three other lambda functions which are used in the step functions: